Elloughton-cum-Brough

 Elloughton-cum-Brough is a civil parish in the East Riding of Yorkshire, England.
 It is situated 12 mi to the west of Hull city centre and covering an area of 975.545 ha.

 It comprises the town of Brough and the village of Elloughton.

-In 2011 the parish council resolved to be called the Elloughton-cum-Brough Town Council.

 According to the 2011 UK census, Elloughton-cum-Brough parish had a population of 10,075, an increase on the 2001 UK census figure of 7,388.

+History

+On 1 April 1935 the parish was renamed from "Elloughton with Brough" to "Elloughton".
+On 1 April 1984 the parish was renamed to "Elloughton cum Brough".
+In 2011, the parish council resolved to be called the Elloughton-cum-Brough Town Council.